A Buyer's Guide to Sugar Substitutes

 Guide to Sugar Substitutes

-Here's a rundown of some FDA-cleared sweeteners-which have also earned the go-ahead from major health organizations, like the American Heart Association.
+Here's a rundown of some Food & Drug Administration-cleared sweeteners which have also earned the go-ahead from major health organizations, like the American Heart Association.
 To get FDA approval, manufacturers must submit dozens of tests to prove safety, and establish maximum intake levels (called Acceptable Daily Intake, or ADI).
-However, some groups, like the Center for Science in the Public Interest (CSPI), quibble with the quality of these studies, which are usually conducted by the manufacturers themselves, or companies they hire.
+However, some groups, like the Center for Science in the Public Interest, quibble with the quality of these studies, which are usually conducted by the manufacturers themselves, or by companies they hire.
 (See "The Scoop," below.)
-A handful of sweeteners, such as stevia leaf extract, are classified by the FDA as GRAS-Generally Recognized as Safe.
+A handful of sweeteners, such as stevia leaf extract, are classified by the FDA as GRAS (Generally Recognized as Safe).
 Even though "natural" sugar substitutes like these are often perceived as healthier options, GRAS sugar substitutes usually don't have as much safety data as approved additives.
 And with the science changing all the time, it's worth using any of them sparingly.

 Names: NutraSweet, Equal, SugarTwin